-The verses above emphasis consuming that which is good and legal for human welfare.
+The verses above emphasise consuming that which is good and legal for human welfare.
 Islamic laws are universally applicable regardless of race, creed, and gender.
 God almighty similarly enjoined the Messengers to eat of his enormous provisions only halal products.

 "Oh, ye Messengers!
-Eat of good things and do righteous deeds, indeed!
-I am aware of what ye do." $^{10}$
+Eat good things and do righteous deeds, indeed!
+I am aware of what ye do."
+10

-Because it is part of the religion, the term halal involves cleanliness and hygiene in the food preparation process, and Allah only allows sanitary, safe, and halal food or products for Muslim consumption.
+Because it is part of the religion, the term halal involves cleanliness and hygiene in food preparation.
+Allah only allows sanitary, safe, and halal food or products for Muslim consumption.
 In the following Qur'anic verse, this is plainly stated.

 "He has forbidden you only carrion, blood and swine flesh and that which has been immolated to (the name of) any other than Allah.
-But he who has been driven by necessity, neither craving nor transgressing, it is not sin for him.
+But he who has been driven by necessity, neither craving nor transgressing, is not sin for him.
 Indeed, Allah is forgiving, Merciful."
+11

-Similarly, Allah says; "Forbidden unto you (for food) are carrion and blood and swine flesh, and that which hath been dedicated unto any other than Allah, and the strangled, and the dead through beating, and the dead through falling from height, and that which hath been killed by (goring of) horns, and the devoured of wild beasts save that which ye make lawful (by slaughtering) and that which has been immolated unto idols.
+Similarly, Allah says, "Forbidden unto you (for food) are carrion and blood and swine flesh, and that which hath been dedicated unto any other than Allah, and the strangled, and the dead through beating, and the dead through falling from height, and that which hath been killed by (goring of) horns, and the devoured of wild beasts save that which ye make lawful (by slaughtering) and that which has been immolated unto idols.
 And (forbidden) that ye should swear by the divining arrows."
+12 the reasons for the prohibitions through clarifications of the Qur'anic exegesis.
+For instance, the reason carrion and dead animals are forbidden is because they are harmful to human wellbeing.

-God almighty addresses mankind at large to only consume permissible food; "Oh Mankind!
+God almighty addresses Mankind at large to only consume permissible food; "Oh, Mankind!
 Eat of that which is lawful and wholesome."
+13